AI 2027 vs Reality

 The Big Picture

 The AI 2027 scenario predicted a specific, aggressive path from today’s AI to superintelligence by 2027.
-Eleven months after publication, where do things actually stand?
+Thirteen months after publication, where do things actually stand?

 The short answer: Reality is tracking at roughly 70% of the scenario’s predicted pace.
 The direction is right.
 The speed is somewhat slower.
 And the implications depend on whether that gap stays constant or narrows.